 You’ve probably heard the English proverb, “You can catch more flies with honey than with vinegar.”
 Just as relationships in life are often better when approached with a smile rather than a scowl, the same is true in business.
-When kindness is at the forefront of our mind and daily interactions, we focus on the power of “we” over “I.” When we prioritize positive interactions with others, we can improve team communication and organizational culture.
+When kindness is at the forefront of our mind and daily interactions, we focus on the power of “we” over “I.” When we prioritize positive interactions with others as part of our leadership skills, we can improve team communication and organizational culture.

-From my years working with teams in organizations of all sizes, I know it’s often the smallest actions that make the most significant difference.
+From my years working with teams in organizations of all sizes, what makes a good leader is often the smallest actions.
 Everyone wants to feel that their contributions matter and that they matter.
 When we take the time to connect with coworkers — even if just for a few moments — we can transform our work environment.

 Studies show that work friendships enhance performance, increase company loyalty and boost morale, among other benefits for improving team communication and culture.
 Employees and organizations benefit when colleagues spend time together in a relaxed atmosphere (e.g., lunch or chatting in the break room) as well as in organized, off-site team-building settings.